rtgdk/VizAid/README.md

 What if blind people could the see world ?
 So we built a System that would describe the world in front of them.

-This app is designed basically to simplify the lives of the Visually impaired people.
-It uses Microsoft Computer Vision API as well as Microsoft Emotion API, both offered within Microsoft Cognitive services(https://www.microsoft.com/cognitive-services).
-The app helps the blind people "see" through their Smartphone.
+This app is designed basically to simplify the lives of Visually impaired people.
+It uses Microsoft Computer Vision API as well as Microsoft Emotion API, both offered within Microsoft Cognitive Services(https://www.microsoft.com/cognitive-services).
+The app helps blind people “see” through their smartphones.
 It can help them navigate through their daily life.
-Tha app can describe most of the things around them.
-It can also read text for them.
-It can also recognize emotions of the people around them.
-Not only that, it can even recognize famous personalities.
+The app can describe most of the things around them.
+It can also read the text for them.
+It can also recognize the emotions of the people around them.
+Not only that, but it can also even recognize famous personalities.
 This app demonstrates image analysis, Optical Character Recognition (OCR), and face emotion detection.

 * [Learn about the Computer Vision API](https://www.microsoft.com/cognitive-services/en-us/computer-vision-api)
 * [Learn about the Emotion API](https://www.microsoft.com/cognitive-services/en-us/emotion-api)